michael-jones253/Cocoa-CouchDB-http-tool/README.md

 We can take this map operation a step further by adding a "reduce" javascript function to our query design document.
 Hence making it a map-reduce operation.

-The following query runs the map operation to the following things:
+The following query runs the map operation to perform the following things:
 * Filter on all skateshop documents.
 * Emit a list of keys and a list of values.
 The keys are the city and each value in the value list is itself a list of wheels.
-* Run the reduce function on the list of cities and list of wheel size list.
+* Run the reduce function on the list of keys (cities) and list of values (wheel size lists).

 The reduce function does the following:
-* Ignore the "k" key parameter - it is not needed for the calculation.
+* Ignore the "k" key parameter - the city is not needed for the calculation.
 * Iterate over the list of lists totalling the wheel diameters and counting how many wheel diameters it has itereated over.
 * Returns total diameter/count which is the average wheel size offered by the shops.

+The above map function updated with the reduce function to perform the above average wheel size calculation is:

 <pre><code>
 {”views”:{“get wheels”:{“map”:”function(doc) {